g-leech/argmin-gravitas/_posts/2020-8-22-nice-stuff.markdown

 _Expected lifespan_: 2 years?<br>
 _Cost per year_: £4

+* Two single duvets.
+If you or your partner are blanket hogs, you might benefit from having two separate duvets on the bed.<br>
+_Additional cost per year_: £0.

 * <a href="{{beary}}">Beary Quiet earplugs</a> (£10).
 The best, for my shape anyway.
 40 dB decrease, always still in by morning.<br>
 _Expected lifespan_: 1 year<br>
 _Cost per year_: £10